Twitter RSS Feed Myspace Contact Shop Music About Facebook Youtube Home

 about

 Makes music with a laptop, a guitar and a pile of live-recorded loops.
-Reminds people of Eels, Flaming Lips, Talking ... more Heads...
+Reminds people of Eels, Flaming Lips, Talking Heads...

 Spent 2011 writing and recording a song a week - check out the "Throwing S**t at a Wall" album.